This article contains Frequently Asked Questions (FAQs) about general Vault Management and Bitwarden functionality.

 Q: How do I change my email address?

-A: You can change the email address attached to your account from the Web Vault:
+A: To change the email address attached to your account:

-- In the Web Vault, select Settings from the top navigation bar.
+- Open the Web Vault, select Settings from the top navigation bar.

 - On the My Account page, find the Change Email section.